Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

-These results show that the observed heavy tails result from the adaptation of the worms' search strategy.
-Could similar mechanisms underlie the widespread observation of heavy tails across behaving animals?
-Animals do modulate their behavior across a vast range of scales, either due to environmental factors or through endogenous fluctuating internal states driven by neuromodulation, such as hunger or stress \cite{Bargmann2012,Marder2012,Flavell2022}.
-Such a continuum of scales would inevitably result in non-stationary dynamics since long-lived modes would prevent the relaxation to a steady-state distribution within a finite observation time $T_\text{exp}$.
-We here investigate if such non-stationary fluctuations give rise to heavy-tailed statistics.
-In particular, we introduce a general picture of behavior in which the pose dynamics evolves in potential landscapes that fluctuate over time.
+Our data-driven results show that the observed heavy tails result from slow adaptation.
+Could similar mechanisms more generally underlie the widespread observation of heavy tails across behaving animals?
+Animals do modulate their behavior, either due to environmental factors or through endogenous internal states driven by neuromodulation, such as hunger or stress \cite{Bargmann2012,Marder2012,Flavell2022}.
+Such a continuum of scales inevitably results in non-stationarity since long-lived modes prevent relaxation within a finite observation time $T_\text{expt}$.
+Our goal here is to investigate theoretically the role of non-stationary fluctuations.